layer5io/docs/content/en/meshmap/designer/share-resource/_index.md

 ## Overview

-In MeshMap, you can share your designs or design that you have permission to share with other members of your organization and teams and can control over access permissions.
-This page describes access types for designs and how to effectively use them.
+In MeshMap, you can share your designs or designs for which you have permission to share with other members of your organization and teams, and you can control access permissions.
+This page describes the different access types for designs and how to effectively use them.

 {{< alert title="Note">}}
 - You can share and use control access to manage views permissions and visibility also with same methods.